 Ginger Rogers' Century: A Retrospective of Her Life and Career

-Ginger Rogers' Century contains letters, memorabilia and documents from the personal collection of this Academy Award-winning American actress.
+Ginger Rogers' Century contained letters, memorabilia and documents from the personal collection of this Academy Award-winning American actress.
 Rogers began singing and dancing as a child and as a teenager performed in a touring Vaudeville act before making her Broadway debut in 1929.
 She made her first motion picture in 1930 and eventually starred in 73 movies and many shows on stage.
-Unique childhood photos of Rogers and her family are displayed, as well as photos, contracts and memorabilia from her Vaudeville and early Broadway work./p>

-All material on exhibit is provided courtesy of Ginger Rogers' longtime assistant and close friend, Roberta Olden.
+All material exhibited was provided courtesy of Ginger Rogers' longtime assistant and close friend, Roberta Olden.

 This exhibition is no longer on view.